openxc/vi-firmware/docs/compile/getting-started.rst

 Windows
 ^^^^^^^

-Download `Cygwin <http://www.cygwin.com>`__ and run the installer - during the installation process, select these packages:
+Download the 32-bit version of `Cygwin <http://www.cygwin.com>`__ and run the installer - during the installation process, select these packages:

 ::